Olly-/libSound/README.md

 # libSound

-Simba plugin written in c++ that returns the sound level of application (via PID).
+Simba plugin written in c++ that returns the sound peak (the height of the green bar on the mixer) of a application (found via PID)

-Whole repo is a VS project, although the two main source files are located at THIS/main.cpp and THIS/header.h.
+Whole repo is a VS project, although the two main source files are main.cpp and header.h.